kinvolk/rkt/Documentation/devel/stage1-implementors-guide.md

 * `--hostname=$HOSTNAME` configures the host name of the pod.
 If empty, it will be "rkt-$PODUUID".

+##### Arguments added in interface version 3

+* `--system-config=<directory>` lets stage1 to get some configuration from system directory.
+Empty by default, but stage0 will usually pass a default system directory path.
+* `--system-config=<directory>` lets stage1 to get some configuration from user directory.

 ### `rkt enter` => `coreos.com/rkt/stage1/enter`

 1. rkt verifies the pod and image to enter are valid and running